rishabh-bector/pixelsorter/README.md

 ##### Sorting

 This pixelsorter has 3 sorts available: classic, kernel, and vector.
 Each mode requires a certain amount of arguments, all of which must be supplied.
 For example, the `classic` sort takes 4 arguments: vertical, reverse, reverse_threshold and threshold.
 The first three are booleans while the last is an int.
 Therefore, a classic sort command could look like this:
 `classic false false false 120`.
-This is the command which generaearthted the first image in the examples above from this image of Earth:
+This is the command which generated the first image in the examples above from this image of Earth:

 <img src="https://github.com/rishabh-bector/pixelsorter/blob/master/examples/classic/input.jpg" width="600" height="600" />